 by Terry Heick

-So we’re taking a stand here.
+Let’s take a look at the nebulous idea of the “classroom of the future.”
 This is all subjective, but it’s worth talking about.
 So let’s talk.

 Below are some ideas that are truly transformational–not that they haven’t been said before.
 It’s not this article that’s transformational, but the ideas themselves.
 These ideas aren’t just buzzwords or trendy edu-jargon but the kind of substance with the potential for lasting change.